Anthology project aims to rewrite refugee narrative

 Utopia, translated literally, means "no place," according to Canadian writer Karen Connelly, who has landed at Berlin's 18th International Literature Festival directly from Lesvos, Greece, her other home.
 It's a fitting statement concerning the subject matter of the panel she is sitting on.
-(The word was coined by Sir Thomas More in 1516 as the title of a book.
+(The word was coined by Sir Thomas More in 1516 as the title of a book -- it's a marriage of the Greek for "ou" (not) and "topos" (a place).
 Its meaning is an ideal place that does not exist).

 Connelly, a human rights activist whose 11 books of poetry, fiction and creative nonfiction include three books that have explored the stories of Burmese dissidents, political prisoners and refugees, was one of four writers launching a preview of the anthology Refugees Worldwide II.